Manejo de Cuidado

 Telehealth visits are now accepted when a member is diagnosed with major depression.

-For a full list of Antidepressant Medication Codes and Encounter Codes can be found in the CBI Technical Specifications.
+Find a full list of antidepressant medication codes and encounter codes in the CBI Technical Specifications.

-- Screening for Depression Should be completed annually in addition to clinical judgment and/or member life events (i.e. prenatal and postpartum care visit.
-Postpartum depression screening can also be screened at infant’s 1, 2, 4 and 6 month well-child visits (this is a covered benefit).
+- Screening for depression should be completed annually in addition to clinical judgment and/or member life events (i.e. prenatal and postpartum care visit).
+Postpartum depression screening can also be screened at the infant’s 1, 2, 4 and 6 month well-child visits (this is a covered benefit).

 - Complete an initial assessment such as: